mavi-server/mavi/README.md

 This module aims to lift repetitive works that you have made every time building a server from scratch.

+---

+Mavi is born from my social network project.
+When I was developing my project's API, I realized I have some reusable and easy-to-understand patterns in my architecture.
+So I want it to be open-sourced and shared with the world.

+You can visit my social network platforms' [API](https://api.lorinto.com) and the [Web](https://lorinto.com) to see what Mavi can offer.

-`Important`: The package is still in development.
-I do not recommend to use in production.
-I have plans to make this module more user friendly and I am open to collaborations.
-You can [email](mailto:emrreyalcin@gmail.com) me or open an issue if you decided to contribute.
+`Important`: Mavi is still in development.
+I do not recommend use in production.
+I have plans to make this module more user-friendly and I am open to collaborations.
+You can directly [email](mailto:emrreyalcin@gmail.com) me or open an issue.
+Also, let me know if you need help, or having trouble.🙂

 ---